drdv/jemdoc-mode/README.md

 # Note:
 1. By default `jit-lock` is **not** used as a `font-lock` support mode.
-   It could be turned on using
+   It could be turned on by setting `jemdoc-font-lock-support-mode` to `'jit-lock`

    ```
-   (setq-local jemdoc-font-lock-support-mode 'jit-lock)
+   (setq jemdoc-font-lock-support-mode 'jit-lock)
    ```

 2. If `font-lock+` is installed, it is used to ignore (i.e., not fortify) code-block regions